mpcarl-ibm/crs-docs/pages/crs/crs-authentication.md

 Now we need to actually calculate the signature.

 1. First the signature key needs to be calculated from the account's secret access key, the current date, and the region and API type being used.
-2. The string `AWS4` is perpended to the secret access key, and then that new string is used as the key to hash the date.
+2. The string `AWS4` is prepended to the secret access key, and then that new string is used as the key to hash the date.
 3. Then the resulting hash is used as the key to hash the region.
 4. The process continues with the new hash being used as the key to hash the API type.
 5. Finally the newest hash is used as the key to hash the string `aws4_request` creating the signature key.